-- credible network options that may address the identified need; - a summary of the submissions to the PSCR; - the assessment approach and assumptions that AusNet Services employed for this RIT-T assessment as well as the specific categories of market benefits that are unlikely to be material; and - the identification of the preferred option
+- the identified need that AusNet Services is seeking to address; - credible network options that may address the identified need; • - a summary of, and the RIT-T proponent's response to, the submissions received to the PADR, • if any; - the assessment approach and assumptions that AusNet Services employed for this RIT-T assessment as well as the specific categories of market benefits that are unlikely to be material; - the option evaluation; and - the identification of the proposed preferred option. •

-The need for investment to address risks from the deteriorating assets at RCTS is presented in AusNet Services Asset Renewal Plan that is published as part of AEMO's 2022 Victorian Annual Planning Report (VAPR).
+The need for investment to address risks from the deteriorating assets at RCTS has been included in AusNet Services' revenue proposal for the 2022 to 2027 regulatory control period.
+This investment need is also presented in AusNet Services Asset Renewal Plan that is published as part of AEMO's 2022 Victorian Transmission Annual Planning Report (VAPR).